rgb-archive/spec/01-rgb.md

 Proofs MAY have different minor version than the issuing contract, however they can't differ in a major version from it.
 This is required in order to prevent potential double-spending: the changes in a commitment schemes are "hard-forks" without backward compatibility, and they will require increase of the major version.
 Since the proofs can't have a different major version than the issuing contract, it will be impossible to produce two proofs under the different commitment schemes utilizing incompatible versions.

 If the issuer would like to upgrade the contract major version, he needs to deploy a new [upgrade contract](#upgrade)  with the updated major version, so asset owners will be able to upgrade and migrate to a new version through it.

+A special attention must be paid to the major upgrades changing the existing commitment schemes.
+Please check [proof version upgrade specifics](#version-update-specifics) section for the details.

 Contract major and minor version jointly defines the set of available contract blueprints and their structure.